Performance Analysis of a Cooperative Wireless Network with Adaptive Relays

 The average arrival rate at the relay $i$ is given by

-Recall that $p_{a_{1,1}}$ denotes the probability that the transmitted by the first source packet which is correctly received by both relays and failed to reach the destination will enter the queue at the first relay.
-The term $p_{a_{1,2}}=1-p_{a_{1,1}}$ denotes the probability that the packet will enter the queue at the second relay.
-Thus, a packet can enter only one queue so we avoid wasting resources by transmitting the same packet twice.
+Recall that $p_{a_{1,1}}$ (resp. $p_{a_{1,2}}=1-p_{a_{1,1}}$) denotes the probability that the transmitted packet by the source $P_1$, which fails to reach the node $D$, and is correctly received by both relays, is finally stored at the queue of relay $R_{1}$ (resp. $R_{2}$).
+Thus, a packet is stored only in one queue, so we avoid wasting resources by transmitting the same packet twice.